OutfinityResearch/axiologic.news/installation.md

 **Example:**

 If you want to use OpenAI, you need to create a secret named `OPENAI_API_KEY` with your OpenAI API key as the value.
-You can also set the `AI_PROVIDER` secret to `openai`.
+The system will automatically detect and use OpenAI as the provider.

+**Important:** At least one AI API key is REQUIRED.
+The generator will not work without AI capabilities.

 #### 2. Activate the Workflow